johankraft/DevAlertDemoSTM32L475/README.md

 ### Using DevAlert in Deployment

-Once your software is ready for release, you can keep DevAlert enabled in deployment.
-This way you can detect cybersecurity-related anomalies such as stack corruption from buffer overruns.
+Once your software is ready for release, you can keep DevAlert enabled in deployment to de-risk the product launch and future updates.

+With this level of observability, you can detect cybersecurity-related anomalies such as stack corruption from buffer overruns.
 The provided core dumps lets you determine if the anomaly was a cyberattack or an accidental buffer overflow.
 The latter case means there is a vulnerability just waiting to be exploited.

 Having DevAlert enabled in the field also lets you detect and debug any remaning issues in the production code, within minutes after the very first occurence.
 This without needing a physical debug port in the shipped devices or having to ask the users for additional information.